 In addition to the matters stipulated in laws and regulations and the Articles of Incorporation, Tamron sets forth matters to be decided by the Board of Directors and the scope of delegation in internal regulations.

 【Principle 4-8.
-Effective use of Independent External Directors】
+Effective use of Independent Outside Directors】

-（2）The External Directors attend Tamron’s important meetings such as meetings of the Board of Directors, Management Meetings and performance review meetings and they also have regular meetings with Audit & Supervisory Board Members.
-Tamron also elects a lead External Director and puts in place systems for liaison, adjustment and collaboration between External Directors and management, Audit & Supervisory Board Members and the Audit & Supervisory Board.
+（2）The Outside Directors attend Tamron’s important meetings such as meetings of the Board of Directors, Management Meetings, etc. and they also have regular meetings with Audit & Supervisory Board Members.
+Tamron also elects a lead Outside Director and puts in place systems for liaison, adjustment and collaboration between Outside Directors and management, Audit & Supervisory Board Members and the Audit & Supervisory Board.

 The Company considers that an independent director or an outside Audit & Supervisory Board member (hereinafter, an “outside officers”) is independent if he/she satisfies the standards for independence specified by Tokyo Stock Exchange and does not fall under any of the following items.